-2.4 Memory Map Summary
+2.3 Memory Map Summary

+The device provides 16M bytes of total memory space composed of on-chip RAM, on-chip ROM, and external memory space supporting a variety of memory types.
 The on-chip, dual-access RAM allows two accesses to a given block during the same cycle.
 There are 8 blocks of 8K bytes of dual-access RAM.
 The on-chip, single-access RAM allows one access to a given block per cycle.
 In addition, there are 32 blocks of 8K bytes of single-access RAM.